North Cornwall Railway: Takeover by the LSWR

+Proposed extension onto Newquay and Truro

-In 1894, with rapid progress being made in building the line, a parliamentary notice was issued for a line from Padstow to Newquay and Truro, and from there with running powers over the GWR to Falmouth and Penzance.
-However this was an aspiration for which there was no possibility of raising the necessary finance, and the proposal came to nothing, but the GWR were concerned at this planned penetration, and it is said that this prompted the scheme to build a line from Truro to Newquay.
-This became the Atlantic Coast Line, which links the GWR mainline at Par to Newquay.
-In 1905 powers were granted to provide a line to Newquay diverging in the vicinity of Bodmin Road.
-Proposals for light railways in the country between Padstow and Newquay continued until 1911, but none came to anything.
+With progress being made in Line's construction, a parliamentary request was issued for a line from Padstow to Newquay and Truro, and from there with running powers over GWR lines to Falmouth and Penzance.
+This request was granted though the North Cornwall Railway Act 1894 (57 & 58 Vict. c. clxxxvi), which also included provisions for slight deviations in route and scheduling from previously approved plans.
+However, the extension was an aspiration for which there was no possibility of raising the necessary finance, and the plan was abandoned.

+Despite the failure of the proposal, the GWR remained concerned by the prospect of further LSWR expansion, and it is said that this prompted the GWR to increase its presence in Cornwall.
+This resulted in the GWR constructing the Truro–Newquay Line, and the Par–Newquay Atlantic Coast Line.

 Padstow harbour improvements

-In 1911 a scheme was developed to improve the fishing harbour arrangements at Padstow; this was supported by the government and the LSWR; the Company alone spent £10,350 on the dock wall and sidings and sheds, and took up £30,000 of the Harbour Commissioners' bonds.
+In 1911 a scheme was developed to improve the fishing harbour arrangements at Padstow; this was supported by the government and the LSWR; the company alone spent £10,350 on the dock wall and sidings and sheds and took up £30,000 of the harbour commissioners' bonds.
 The work was completed by 1920, by which time the LSWR was the dominant partner in the operation of the harbour.

 Financial reconstruction

 The building of the North Cornwall Line had been undertaken by four different financial entities for reasons of raising finance at a difficult time.
-In 1912 the LSWR chairman, Herbert Walker, proposed a capital reconstruction under which a single North Cornwall Railway Leased Line stock would be created from the four subsidiaries; £825,000 of capital was transferred in this way, the arrangement receiving Parliamentary authority on 15 August 1913.
+In 1912 the LSWR chairman, Herbert Walker, proposed a capital reconstruction under which a single North Cornwall Railway Leased Line stock would be created from the four subsidiaries; £825,000 of capital was transferred in this way, the arrangement being approved in the South Western Railway Act 1913 (3 & 4 Geo.
+5. c. lxxxviii) on 15 August 1913.

-Grouping of the railways, and nationalisation
+Grouping and nationalisation

-Under the terms of the Railways Act 1921, the railway companies of Great Britain were to be amalgamated into four "groups"; the new Southern group was to include the LSWR (as a "constituent"), and the North Cornwall Railway was to be absorbed: the Company was still in existence as an entity although the line was worked as an intrinsic part of the LSWR.
-This process of "grouping" took practical effect at the beginning of 1923, although a number of technical requirements resulted in the official transfer dates varying.
+Under the provisions of the Grouping Act, on 1 January 1923, the railway companies of Great Britain were amalgamated into "The Big Four" companies.
+As a part of railway grouping, the North Cornwall Railway was absorbed by the LSWR which itself became a "constituent company" of the newly established Southern Railway.
+While the process of grouping took practical effect at the beginning of 1923, although a number of technical requirements resulted in the official transfer dates varying.

-Under the terms of the Transport Act 1947 the railways of Great Britain passed into national ownership at the beginning of 1948.
+Under the provisions of the Transport Act 1947 the railways of Great Britain were nationalised into British Railways at the beginning of 1948, with the North Cornwall Line was placed into the British Rail Southern Region.